 -Victor Hugo, Les Misérables

 Welcome to Carpe Horas, the geekiest Les Misérables fan site on the internet.
-Submissions and corrections are always welcome; just drop me a line if you see anything that needs fixing.
+Submissions and corrections are always welcome; just leave a comment or drop me a line if you see anything that needs fixing.

 Outtakes: Snippets of Hugo’s notes and the rough drafts of the book.